Think Different, Paint Different

 6. Don’t “Finish” Your Painting

-To keep things loose, Jozwiak opts not to finish out every inch of a painting.
-“I’ve learned over time that it’s OK to leave parts of a painting unfinished or faded; the viewer will “fill in the blanks.'”
+When painting loose, Jozwiak opts not to finish out every inch of a painting.
+“I’ve learned over time that it’s OK to leave parts of a painting unfinished or faded,” she explains.
+“The viewer will ‘fill in the blanks.'”

-When you’re painting, determine which areas of the painting aren’t as important to the painting’s story.
+When you’re painting, determine which areas aren’t as important to the painting’s story.
 It’s often the background and lower portions of the painting.
 When painting figures, it’s often the forehead, sides of the face and limbs.